10 Top Agriculture Startups in 2023

 • Investors Include: Sony Innovation Fund, PKSHA Technology

 Oishii is an innovative agtech startup that leads the vertical farming revolution with its advanced technology.
-They grow premium quality strawberries indoors all year round using state-of-the-art hydroponics and carefully controlled environments.
+The startup is disrupting traditional agriculture by growing premium quality strawberries indoors all year round using state-of-the-art hydroponics and carefully controlled environments.
 Oishii's approach ensures pesticide-free and flavorful berries, setting new standards for sustainable agriculture.

 • Location: Abertillery, United Kingdom